markday1962/devops_tools/arangodb/redis-streams.md

 sequence of natural numbers as defined by ISO 80000-2.
 These are all the numbers beginning with 0 that correspond to the non-negative integers 0, 1, 2, and so forth.
 To start the stream, the producer will add a message with a single field.
-Let's call it "n", that contains the first numberin the sequence, that is 0.
+Let's call it "n", that contains the first number in the sequence, that is 0.
 ```
 XADD numbers * n 0
 ```